matter-labs/zksync-docs/content/10.zk-stack/35.prividium/_partials/quickstart/_ecosystem2.md

 ```

 ::callout{icon="i-heroicons-light-bulb"}
-If you have any issues at this step, try reinstalling the dependencies in the prerequisites.
+If you have any issues at this step, try reinstalling the dependencies at the top.
 ::